The call for doctoral candidate positions with university funding will open on this page.

 - Feasibility of the thesis project within the intended timeframe (net time 4 years)

 - Supervisory arrangements, quality of the research environment

 Shortlisted applicants will be interviewed.
-The interviews will be arranged on November 14th in Helsinki or through Skype.
-The invitations to interviews will be sent by November 5th.
+The interviews will be arranged in November (tentative dates for the interview are 5.11. and 7.11.) in Helsinki or through Skype.
+The invitations to interviews will be sent by the end of October.
 The language used in the interviews is English.

 Other ways of funding a PhD project are:

 - a salary/grant paid by the supervisor through his/her research project funding.
 Many research groups have project funding from e.g. Academy of Finland, Tekes, ERC, foundations, etc. and can hire doctoral candidates.

 - a personal grant from a private foundation applied by the doctoral candidate him/herself.
 You can apply for funding from several Finnish or foreign foundations: www.aurora-tietokanta.fi.